What Is The Predicted Major Product For The Reaction Shown

 Stereochemical Factors

-When predicting major products, stereochemistry has a big impact, particularly in reactions involving chiral centers or cyclic intermediates.
+When predicting major products, stereochemistry is key here, particularly in reactions involving chiral centers or cyclic intermediates.
 The spatial arrangement of atoms can significantly influence which product forms preferentially.
-Here's a good example: in electrophilic addition reactions, the approach of the nucleophile can lead to different stereoisomers, with some being favored due to reduced steric hindrance or more favorable orbital overlap Most people skip this — try not to..
+Take this case: in electrophilic addition reactions, the approach of the nucleophile can lead to different stereoisomers, with some being favored due to reduced steric hindrance or more favorable orbital overlap Most people skip this — try not to.
+But it adds up..

 Solvent and Reaction Conditions